The contribution of supermassive black holes in stripped nuclei to the supermassive black hole population of UCDs and galaxy clusters: Introduction

-In \citet{Mayes2020} (hereafter Paper I), we presented the first model for UCD formation based on tidal stripping of dwarf galaxies in a cosmological hydrodynamical simulation and found that numbers and radial distributions of simulated stripped nuclei in Virgo-sized galaxy clusters were consistent with the numbers and radial distributions of UCDs observed in the Virgo cluster.
+In \citet{Mayes2020} (hereafter Paper I), we presented the first model for UCD formation based on tidal stripping of dwarf galaxies in a cosmological hydrodynamical simulation.
+We found that numbers and radial distributions of simulated stripped nuclei in Virgo-sized galaxy clusters were consistent with the numbers and radial distributions of UCDs observed in the Virgo cluster.
 In \citet{Mayes2021} (hereafter Paper II), we further tested the model by using the baryonic component of the EAGLE simulation \citep{Crain_2015, Schaye2015} to determine the ages, colours and metallicities of our simulated stripped nuclei and found they were consistent with observed UCDs.

-In this paper, we use the hydrodynamic EAGLE simulation to determine the black hole content of the sample of simulated stripped nuclei from Paper I. We then compare this sample to the black holes in observed UCDs and simulated galaxy nuclei.
-Our aims are to determine whether the masses and numbers of black holes in stripped nuclei are consistent with observed UCDs known to contain black holes, whether the mass elevation ratio, \mbox{$\Psi$} (see Section. \ref{section:elevmethodsml}), of the simulated stripped nuclei is consistent with observed UCDs, and whether supermassive black holes in UCDs are as common as those in normal galaxy nuclei.
+In this paper, we use the hydrodynamic EAGLE simulation to determine the black hole content of the sample of simulated stripped nuclei from Paper I. We then compare this sample to the black holes in observed UCDs and simulated galaxies.
+Our aims are to determine whether the masses and numbers of black holes in stripped nuclei are consistent with observed UCDs known to contain black holes, whether the mass elevation ratio, $\Psi$ (dynamical to stellar mass ratio; see Section. \ref{section:elevmethodsml}), of the simulated stripped nuclei is consistent with observed UCDs, and whether supermassive black holes in UCDs are as common as those in normal galaxy nuclei.

-Note that when we refer to black holes throughout this paper, we are referring to central, primarily supermassive black holes \mbox{(M\textsubscript{BH} $\gtrsim$ 10\textsuperscript{5}~\(\textup{M}_\odot\))} and not stellar mass black holes.
-When considering central black holes in lower mass objects such as globular clusters,we refer to the central black holes as massive or intermediate-mass black holes \mbox{(M\textsubscript{BH} $\lesssim$ 10\textsuperscript{5}~\(\textup{M}_\odot\)). }
+When we refer to black holes throughout this paper, we are referring to central, primarily supermassive black holes (M\textsubscript{BH} $\gtrsim$ 10\textsuperscript{5}~\(\textup{M}_\odot\)) and not stellar mass black holes.
+When considering central black holes in lower mass objects such as globular clusters, we refer to the central black holes as massive or intermediate-mass black holes (M\textsubscript{BH} $\lesssim$ 10\textsuperscript{5}~\(\textup{M}_\odot\)).

 This paper is organized as follows.
-Section 2 briefly summarizes our stripped nuclei formation method from Paper I, and how we determine further properties of that sample.
+Section 2 briefly summarizes our stripped nuclei formation method from Paper I and how we determine further properties of that sample.
 The results of our research are presented in Section 3.
 We discuss the implications of our work for black holes in UCDs in Section 4, and a summary of our results is given in Section 5.